yahelnachum/vizsurvey/README.md

 ### `npm run deploy`

 Will deploy the application to github pages via gh_pages package.
-Then surf to https://pcordone.github.io/vizsurvey?participantId=1&questionSetId=2
+Then surf to https://pcordone.github.io/vizsurvey?participant_id=1&&question_set_id=2

-Change the participantId to the value for the person taking the survey.
+Change the participant_id to the value for the person taking the survey.

 ## Learn More